 The propane system is an important part of making your RV comfortable, convenient, and cozy.
-It allows you to have gas-fueled appliances, heats up your coach when you’re stopped on a cold night, and have hot water for showers and washing up.
-However, the flammability of propane is not to be taken lightly; you’ve got to respect it and be extra cautious with all of the parts of your RV’s propane system.
+It allows you to access and operate your gas-fueled appliances, heats up your coach when you’re stopped on a cold night, and heats water for showers and washing up.
+However, the flammability of propane is not to be taken lightly.
+You’ve got to respect it and be extra cautious with all of the parts of your RV’s propane system.

-- To regulate the propane pressure, your RV has a two stage propane regulator.
-This is a component that fits between the tank to the rest of the system, and it takes the fuel coming out of the tank at a high psi and brings it down to a manageable flow.
+- To regulate the propane pressure, your RV has a two-stage propane regulator.
+This is a component that fits between the tank to the rest of the system, and it takes the fuel coming out of the tank at a high pressure (or PSI) and brings it down to a manageable flow.
 The first stage lowers the pressure to around 10 to 15 psi from its much higher number, sometimes 250 or more.
 Then, the second stage takes it down to around 11 water column inches, which is the right flow for your RV’s appliances.

 - The RV propane pressure regulator is considered by many to be the heart of your RV’s propane system.
 It has a pretty important job, and you can’t fuel your appliances if it’s not working, no matter how much propane is in your tank.
-The good news is that they’re relatively affordable: you can pick up a new one for around 25 bucks.
-And, it’s fairly easy to install, and the inlet and outlet are different sizes, so you won’t ever mix them up.
+The good news is that they’re relatively affordable: you can pick up a new one for around $25.
+Additionally, it’s fairly easy to install, and the inlet and outlet are different sizes, so you won’t ever mix them up.
 Therefore, as long as you’re comfortable doing your own RV repairs, it’s not a bad idea to have a spare RV propane regulator.
-If your two stage regulator starts to break down, having that extra one can mean the difference between a comfortable camp out and a really chilly night
+If your two-stage regulator starts to break down, having that extra one can mean the difference between a comfortable camp out and a really chilly night!

 - Your RV propane regulator should last a while, but it won’t last forever.
 It’s a good idea to replace them every ten to 15 years.
 Even if you’re not experiencing any trouble with your RV’s propane system, the inside parts wear down and wear out after a while.
 It’s wise to replace an old regulator before something inevitably goes wrong.